ZSolarDev/Solar-Synth/Future blog posts when the website is done.md

 ## 5/20/2025-8:26 AM || ANOTHER PLAN
 THIS MIGHT WORK, TRUST ME.
 I only needed libESPER for pitch shifting originally.
 Once I found out I can change things like breathiness, dynamics, etc, I got hooked.
 I thought I could have a normal render mode where it used samples from the voicebank, and a mode where it used libESPER.
-I thought I needed a new pitch shifting method, then I realized what I originally wanted libESPER for; pitch shifting.
+I thought I needed a new pitch shifting method when that extra side-tangent failed, then I realized what I originally wanted libESPER for; pitch shifting.

 I realized I just needed to render the final result of the vocal synthesis into a file and shove it into libESPER with pitch bend curves.
 Some parts might have to go in again due to it being outside of the original 2 octave range, but the concept is still the same.
 This also means I don't need externs, only the resampler.
 That also means people can use a resampler of their choice.